Get Approved for up to $35,000 in 3 minutes

 • OSAP student loans: Repayments begin six months after you graduate or leave full-time studies.
 Interest is charged during this six-month grace period.

 • Grant or bursary overpayments: Sometimes, you’ll get a larger grant or bursary than you should have.
-This usually occurs when your study period plans change after you received funding.
+This usually occurs when your study period plans change after you receive funding.
 If this happens, you’ll be required to pay back some or all of the overpayment before you can access more OSAP funding.

-• Grants that get converted to a loan: In most cases, grants are financial gifts that don’t need to be repaid, however, they can turn into a loan if you quit your studies or stop taking the minimum course load.
+• Grants that get converted to a loan: In most cases, grants are financial gifts that don’t need to be repaid.
+However, they can turn into a loan if you quit your studies or stop taking the minimum course load.
 Grants also need to be paid back if the income listed in your application cannot be verified or if an OSAP reassessment discovers unreported income or dropped courses.
 If a grant gets converted to a loan, the grant amount is added to your OSAP loan balance and paid after you’ve left school.

 OSAP payments must be sent to the National Student Loans Service Centre (NSLSC).
-After you graduate or leave your studies, NSLSC will send you a repayment package filled with key information like the date of your first payment, total number of payments based on a 9.5-year schedule, and the interest rates used to calculate your payments.
+After you graduate or leave your studies, NSLSC will send you a repayment package filled with key information like the date of your first payment, the total number of payments based on a 9.5-year schedule, and the interest rates used to calculate your payments.
 You can stay on track with your repayments by creating an NSLSC online account.
 Sign in anytime to view your loan balance, make payments, or apply for repayment assistance.

 If your OSAP is converted into a loan, the average interest rate on OSAP is 3.0%.
 The provincial portion of OSAP is based on the current prime rate plus 1%.
 Due to the temporary suspension of interest on Canada Student Loans, there will be no interest charged on the federal portion of OSAP until March 31, 2023.